spyder-ide/spyder/spyder/utils/help/tutorial.rst

     In [2]:

-You can also accomplish the same thing by selecting ``Remove all variables`` from the "Gear" option menu in the top right of the IPython console pane.
+You can also accomplish the same thing by selecting ``Remove all variables`` from the "Gear" option menu in the top right of the :guilabel:`IPython Console` pane.
 We discuss this a little further, but you can skip the following if you are not interested.

 After issuing the ``%reset`` command or selecting ``Remove all variables``, we should only have a few objects defined in the namespace of that session.